 Gifted and Talented

-Welcome to the Gifted and Talented Programme at Rutlish.
-At Rutlish we believe passionately in the right of each and every student to achieve their potential and that includes our gifted and talented students.
-Rutlish continues to develop in its provision for those students who are either gifted in academic subjects or those students who exhibit a specific talent in sporting or artistic areas.
+At Rutlish we believe passionately in the right of each and every student to achieve their potential and that includes our gifted and talented students, those students who are either gifted in academic subjects or who exhibit a specific talent in sporting or artistic areas.

-Rutlish provides a broad and challenging curriculum to help their gifted and talented students fulfil their potential and exceed their expectations by offering a wide range of activities both inside and outside of the classroom.
+We provide a broad and challenging curriculum to help gifted and talented students fulfil their potential and exceed their expectations by offering a wide range of activities both inside and outside the classroom.

 Rutlish links with other local schools, such as Ursuline and Ricards Lodge, to provide further support and competition for gifted and talented students at a regional level.